Mega (magazine)

-Mega, subtitled "100% pure Sega Mega Drive...", was a monthly magazine, published in the United Kingdom, aimed at users of the Sega Mega Drive and its additions, the Mega-CD and 32X.
-During its time as one of the main Mega Drive publications, Mega covered the golden age of the Sega Mega Drive from 1992 to 1995.
+Mega was a British monthly magazine that covered the Mega Drive video game console.
+During its time as one of the main Mega Drive publications, Mega covered the "golden age" of the Sega Mega Drive from 1992 to 1995.
 The magazine went through many changes including a re-design in content and layout before being sold to a rival publisher.

 History

 During the summer of 1992, the then Deputy Editor of Sega Power Neil West was given the position of launch Editor of the new Mega Drive magazine.
 Amanda Cook was drafted in from Amiga Power to serve as Art Editor.
 Andy Dyer, who had worked on Nintendo magazine Total!, was appointed as Deputy Editor.
 Paul Mellerick, ex-Sega Force writer, completed the four person editorial team as Staff Writer.